MySportsFeeds/mysportsfeeds-php/README.md

 # mysportsfeeds-php

+MySportsFeeds PHP Wrapper brought to you by [@MySportsFeeds](https://twitter.com/MySportsFeeds).

-A PHP wrapper library for the MySportsFeeds Sports Data API.
+Makes use of the [MySportsFeeds API](https://www.mysportsfeeds.com) - a flexible, developer-friendly Sports Data API.

+Free for Non-Commercial Use.